 This article is about the termination of employment of an individual employee who is not covered by a collective agreement.
 The content in this article is for general information only.
 It’s not legal advice.
-Review your jurisdiction’s employment and labour standards and human rights legislation to ensure that your organization complies with the legislation related to employment termination.
+Review your jurisdiction’s employment and labour standards and human rights legislation to ensure that your organization complies with the legislation related to employment termination, but remember that there is also judge-made law that applies to the termination of employment.
+In many cases, your obligations are greater than those provided in the legislation.

 Most employers/managers find the dismissal of an employee to be difficult regardless of the reason.
 When a dismissal is necessary, it’s important to:

-- Be informed about and comply with legislation.
+- Be informed about and comply with both legislation and judge-made law.

 - Treat the employee fairly and act in good faith.